Depression in Children

 - Trouble concentrating, remembering things, doing daily tasks, or making decisions

-- Thoughts of self-harm or suicide
+- Self-harm or talking about suicide

 How is depression diagnosed?